EventStore/eventstore.org/_posts/2019-05-07-event-store-5.0.1-release.md

 1. Stop all projections.
 This will force the projections to write a checkpoint and when the node is restarted, events up to the checkpoint will not be processed again.
 2. Do a rolling upgrade as usual: Stop, upgrade and launch one node at a time starting with slave nodes, then the master.

-Not following Step 1 may cause your projections to fault with the following error and you will need to either reset the projection or manually adjust the checkpoint:
+If you do not follow Step 1, your projections may fault with the following error and you will need to either reset the projection or manually adjust the checkpoint:
 ```
 An event emitted in recovery for stream <stream> differs from the originally emitted event.
 Existing('<event type>', '<caused by tag>').
 New('<event type>', '<caused by tag>')
 ```